instancio/instancio/website/docs/user-guide.md

     <lnum>3</lnum> Creates settings from a `Map` or `java.util.Properties`.<br/>
     <lnum>4</lnum> Creates a copy of `other` settings (a clone operation).

-Settings can be overridden programmatically or through a properties file.
+Settings can be overridden programmatically, through a properties file, system properties, or environment variables.

 !!! info
     To inspect all the keys and default values, simply: `System.out.println(Settings.defaults())`